 The bottom line is this, at the simplest level, you need to be vigilant in testing for free chlorine and pH balance.
 Proper pool water testing will ensure you are starting off with a safe pool!

 You should consider your pool or spa as an ever-evolving system.
 When one factor falls below recommended levels or becomes too strong, you can offset the entire system.
-One such factor to measure that can really cause problems if ignored is the total alkalinity.
+One factor to measure that can cause problems if ignored is the total alkalinity.

 Total alkalinity is the total amount of alkaline substances found in your water sample.
 The total alkalinity of your pool should be somewhere between 90 and 120 ppm.
 This is critical because the total alkalinity actually works to keep your pH balance neutral.
 But, if your total alkalinity is too high, it can also impact the effectiveness of free chlorine.

 Not only will it cause internal conflict in your water, but it can also cause the water to attack the metal components of the pool.
 This will damage them and make them the perfect host for algae growth.